 Fannie and Freddie are government-sponsored enterprises (GSEs) that are part of a secondary market in home mortgages, purchasing mortgages from the lenders who originate them.

-They hold some of these mortgages, and some are securitized: sold in the form of securities and packaged.
+They hold some of these mortgages, and some are securitized: bundled, packaged and sold in the form of mortgage-backed securities.

-If you are a student of recent history, you know that packaging subprime (aka high risk) mortgages into securities was part of the problem that caused our recession.
-The government has since passed various legislation and created the Consumer Finance Protection Bureau to help prevent abuse and avoid another recession.
+If you are a student of recent history, you know that packaging subprime (aka high risk) mortgages into securities was part of the problem that caused our recession (check out the movie The Big Short for a surprisingly accurate portrayal).
+The government has since passed various legislation and created the Consumer Finance Protection Bureau (CFPB) to help prevent abuse and avoid another recession.

-Wait.. seriously… my loan was sold.
+Wait.. seriously… my mortgage was sold.
 What are my rights?

 There are two components of your loan that may be owned: